New Brunswick Route 1

 Route 1 is a highway in the southern part of the Canadian province of New Brunswick.
-It begins in the west from the Canada–United States border at St. Stephen, and runs east for 239.11 km to Route 2 at River Glade.
+It begins west of the Canada–United States border at St. Stephen, and runs east for 239.11 km to Route 2 at River Glade.

-The entire highway is a 4-lane controlled-access freeway (from the Maine border to River Glade).
-It is one of the most important highways in the province, carrying traffic from the American border at St. Stephen, through the City of Saint John, to the highway's end at an interchange with the Trans Canada Highway at Riverglade.
+The entire highway is a 4-lane controlled-access freeway.
+It is one of the most important highways in the province, carrying traffic from the American border in St. Stephen, through the City of Saint John, ending with an interchange with the Trans Canada Highway at River Glade.

 History

 The majority of road development in New Brunswick follows settlement patterns which pre-dated motor transport, thus most communities developed along navigable waterways or were served by railways.
 The development of controlled access expressways only began in the 1960s and only around the largest communities.
 The majority of early provincial highway improvements merely consisted of upgrading local roads.

 Early route

 Route 1 initially followed local roads from St. Stephen eastward to Oak Bay where it swung south to the town of St. Andrews, then back north and east (still along local roads) until reaching Saint John where it followed Manawagonish Road through the former city of Lancaster and was later diverted to follow the "Golden Mile" immediately south of Manawagonish Road.
 It crossed the Saint John River at the Reversing Falls Bridge before proceeding on Douglas Avenue into the north end of the city.
 From there it went over to Rothesay Avenue and followed the shores of the Kennebecasis River up the valley to Sussex where it ended.
 Over time, various sections of 2-lane controlled access highway were built to bypass the growing towns and villages, including a long section bypassing the townships of Rothesay and Quispamsis, named the Mackay Highway, having been built through a stretch of timberland formerly owned by the locally prominent Mackay family.